-This roasted pumpkin soup is one of our all-time favorites for a delicious, healthy, and deeply satisfying dish.
+This roasted pumpkin soup is one of our all-time favourites for a delicious, healthy, and deeply satisfying dish.
 Plus, we’ve put a unique twist on the recipe with the addition of our gut-nourishing and immune-boosting turkey tail powder.
 So, grab a spoon and let’s dig in!

 Singing the praises of soup